rezaAdinepour/systrmC-examples/2-examples/README.md

 * Compile the program with `g++`

-* Run the resulting binary
+* Run the resulting binary.

+* Output of each run is saved in the `logs/` directory with a timestamp.

+    + Example: `logs/output_2025-08-05_14-30-22.log`

+    + If your SystemC simulation generates a `waveform.vcd` file, it will be automatically opened in GTKWave (if installed).